Truck Driver Training and Its Effect on Safety

 Another proposal is to offer training with a more holistic approach to safety.
 Most courses have safety training focused on things like collision avoidance, but there are other aspects to safety, such as truck maintenance.
 For instance, training programs could increase the amount of time they spend teaching drivers about truck maintenance to decrease the number of maintenance-related crashes.

 Truck accidents can cause severe, life-changing injuries.
-If you have recently been involved in an accident with a truck, contact a Wheaton truck accident attorney at Woodruff Johnson & Evans today to fight for the full and fair compensation that you deserve.
+If you have recently been involved in an accident with a truck, contact a Wheaton truck accident attorney at Woodruff Johnson & Evans Law Offices today to fight for the full and fair compensation that you deserve.